Rest in Peace. Why Can’t We Live in Peace?

 Black Queer Lives Matter

 A WebEx discussion between students and staff from LGBTQ+ Programs on the killings of Black queer and trans folxs that goes largely unaddressed.
-Participate live on June 30, 2020 at 4pm, or watch the recording of the program after July 1st.
-Complete the registration form above to receive the WebEx information.
+Participate live on June 30, 2020 at 4pm, or watch the recording by clicking here.

 Reading for Racial Justice is a LibGuide created by staff at the University Libraries.